Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Supporting obfuscation
 D. Supporting non-repudiation

-Digital signatures will support a use case of supporitng non-repudiation.
-Digital signatures also provide integrity
+Digital signatures will support a use case of supporting non-repudiation.
+Digital signatures also provide integrity and authentication, but these weren't available answers.
+Digital signatures don't encrypt, so they do not support a use case of supporting confidentiality.
+Redundancy and fault tolerance solutions will increase availability.

 12 D is Correct
 A DLP system detected confidential data being sent out via